mfrachet/cypress-audit/README.md

 ## Example

 The [example](./example) folder of the projects owns a `create-react-app` application with an associated cypress test running lighthouse.
+In this tests, there's also a "false" way to authenticate users using cookies.

 You can run it by:

 - Cloning this repo (`$ git clone https://github.com/mfrachet/cypress-audit`)